A Zero-Sized Bug Hunt in golang.org/x/sync

 This test should verify that

-in a Group.Do is caught and re-thrown in the
+panicin a Group.Do is caught and re-thrown in the enclosing scope.The value returned from

 Let us clean up a little before we come to the point:

-avoid using internal types.
-Skip this when you believe dot
+packagetosingleflight_testandimport . "golang.org/x/sync/singleflight"to avoid using internal types.
+Skip this when you believe dot imports are evil.Line 65

 Let’s run the modified test (Go Playground):